Ahmedabad Bus Rapid Transit System: History

 Ahmedabad has a population of more than 6.3 million and an extended population of 7.2 million.
 It is the sixth largest city and seventh largest metropolitan area of India.
 The bus rapid transport system was created to serve a growing population.

 In 2005, feasibility study reports were prepared by the state project development agency, Gujarat Infrastructure Development Board, and later by CEPT University.
 The study was headed by H. M. Shivanand Swamy; an economist, urban planner and associate director of CEPT.
 The project was sanctioned by the Ministry of Urban Development under JNNURM program in 2005.

 Technical procedures were started in 2006.

 CEPT designed the system after detailed analysis.
 Based on an analysis of the socio-economic factors, travel demand patterns, road network characteristics, the metro plan and the existing Ahmedabad Municipal Transport Service (AMTS) route network, a network of roads covering about 155 kilometres in length was identified for developing the BRTS.

 The system is named Janmarg, which means the people's way in Gujarati.
 Trial running started in July 2009.
 The first corridor connecting Pirana to RTO Junction was opened to public on 14 October 2009 by then the Chief Minister of Gujarat, Narendra Modi.
 The second half of the first phase of the BRTS was inaugurated on 25 December 2009.
 It was extended to Kankaria Lake later, to cater to the eastern part of the city, and from Shivranjani to Iskcon Temple on 15 September 2012.
 On 28 September 2012, it expanded from Soni ni Chali to Odhav.
 The network expanded to 89 km by December 2015 at the total cost of ₹ 1200 crore.
 The third phase of the project includes the Shivranjani-APMC, Jashodanagar-Hathijan, Sola-Science City, Narol-Aslali and Akhbarnagar-Gota Crossroads stretches.
 It was approved in 2013 and is under construction.
 Dedicated buses for women were introduced in January 2016.

 In future, BRTS will be integrated with the Ahmedabad Metro, which is under construction.
 The Gujarat International Finance Tec-City, also under construction, will be accessible through this multimodal mix of rapid transport systems.

-Several cities are constructing and planning BRTS based on the model of Ahmedabad such as Bangalore, Mumbai, Amritsar and Bhubaneswar.
+Several Indian cities are constructing and planning BRTS based on the model of Ahmedabad such as Bangalore, Mumbai, Amritsar and Bhubaneswar.

 Routes

-As of March 2023, following are the currently operational routes; eleven in both directions and two in circular direction; serving 149 BRTS stations and cabins at extended routes.
+As of March 2023, following are the currently operational routes; 14 in both directions, 2 Shuttles (For Airport) and two in circular direction; serving 162 BRTS stations and cabins at extended routes.